 The above sums-up World Health Organisation, WHO’s definition of depression, associated with mental disorder.

 The principal causes of depression are the loss of a dear one, poverty, joblessness, physical illness, abusive consumption of alcohol and drugs, besides violence and war.

-He made the statement during the commemoration of the World Health Day on April 7, also the date of the creation of WHO, at the Yaounde Hilton Hotel.
+Dr. Jean made the statement during the commemoration of the World Health Day on April 7, also the date of the creation of WHO, at the Yaounde Hilton Hotel.

 The day, celebrated under the theme; “Depression, Let Talk,” was chaired at by the Minister of Public Heath, Andre Mama Fouda, in the presence of the health family.

 According to Rougou, attributed to witchcraft and spiritual practices, cases of depression are on the rise which makes it a public health problem.

 He quoted the message WHO Regional Director, Dr. Matshidiso Moeti, that, “depression, which is a major cause of incapacity, affects about 332 million people the world over, with about 30 million in Africa”.

 “We are all exposed to the risk of depression which touches every person in all ages.
 Stigmatisation and fear of social isolation prevents those affected from going for treatment…” Moeti said.